 However, because of the COVID-19 worldwide health pandemic, the Tokyo Olympics have been postponed until 2021.

 There are many events to fit into just over two weeks once the Olympics relaunch, so check out the key events below:

 The Tokyo Summer Olympics will begin with the Opening Ceremony, which is always an inspiring spectacle.
 This event will take place at the New National Stadium, which has a capacity of 60,102.
 The stadium is situated in Shinjuku.

 Widely regarded as the most popular Olympics events, the athletics category covers Track and Field, Marathon and Race Walk.

 The aquatics events are some of the most popular in the Summer Olympics.
 These include swimming, artistic swimming, diving, water polo and marathon swimming.

 Also very popular, the Gymnastic events are ones that many people want tickets for.
 This category covers Artistic, Rhythmic and Trampoline.

-The Olympic Games will come to an end with the Closing Ceremony on 9 August 2020.
+The Olympic Games will come to an end with the Closing Ceremony.
 Like the Opening Ceremony, this will take place at the New National Stadium and will be a hot ticket in town!

 The New National Stadium is also known as the Olympic Stadium.
 It's the venue for the Opening and Closing Ceremonies, as well as some athletics and football events.